towardthesea/git-training/README.md

-This is a test of git usage
+This is a test of git usage!